316 Emma St.

 Dating back to the 1880s, the Charles H. Bigelow House is worth visiting owing to its splendid architecture.
 Owned by Charles Henry Bigelow, one can see extensive use of gas equipment like gas lamps in the house, thereby highlighting the extensive use of gas in those days.
 This beautiful mansion was added to the U.S. National Register of Historic Places in 2006.

-Ottawa Waterworks Building is located at Ottawa, Ohio, United States.
-This historic waterworks building was built in 1904 C.E and is Putnam County's oldest water pumping facility.
-The building is a single story brick structure and is decorated with stone and wooden elements.
-The building was added to the National Registrar of Historic Places on September 13, 1976.
+Ottawa Waterworks Building is Putnam County's first water pumping station.
+This historic waterworks building was built in 1904 and is a single story brick structure, decorated with stone and wooden fixtures.
+This structure was added to the National Registrar of Historic Places in 1976.
+It is now a part of the Waterworks Park.

 Constructed in 1912, Putnam County Courthouse is one of the most striking and well-maintained historic buildings in the city.
 The courthouse was built to replace the former court facility in the city of Kalida which was destroyed by fire.
 The majestic two-story structure was constructed in the Beaux-Arts style of architecture, and has pretty much all the original features intact.